slamble/redflow-victron-ev/README.md

+# Important note

+This script is now defunct, and will no longer be maintained.
+Sadly, my Redflow battery died; because of the circumstances of its failure, I opted to accept Redflow's offer of a buyback.
+Hence, I no longer have a need for this script: I am now running a different brand of batteries that does not do a periodic maintenance discharge.

+I am keeping the repository available for those who might find it useful, but will not be maintaining it further.
+Feel free to fork it, extend it, etc., as you see fit.

 # What is it?

 A utility to encourage Redflow batteries to discharge into an electric car, rather than the grid.